-The school's Computing and E-safety policy, available on the school's website explains how we try to keep pupils safe in school and whilst they are accessing on-line learning whilst out of school and protect and educate pupils in the safe use of technology.
+The school's Computing and E-safety policy, available on the school's website explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+This includes reference to the four C's - content/contact/conduct and commerce at relevant, age appropriate opportunities in the curriculum.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.

-All pupils/parents sign an acceptable use policy for internet as part pf the Computing and E-safety policy procedures.
+All pupils/parents sign an acceptable use policy for internet as part pf the Computing and Esafety policy procedures.
 Copies of these are retained in school.
 E-safety is a key focus in Computing lessons in the autumn term and is referred to regularly with all classes.
 All computer use in school is monitored by Senso/PCE and weekly checks are made using this facility.